Army Men: RTS: Plot

-Similar to a plot element of the game's precursor, Army Men II, Army Men RTS begins as the apparently insane Colonel Blintz of the Green army has "turned Tan" by painting himself and soldiers under his command.
+Army Men RTS begins as the apparently insane Colonel Blintz of the Green army has "turned Tan" by painting himself and soldiers under his command.
 He has also taken control of a suburban home, turning it into his personal fortress.
 Sarge is called upon by Colonel Grimm to take it back.

 After first gaining access to the front yard, Sarge is accompanied by various members of Bravo Company who secure the front yard by destroying a garden light providing electrical energy to Blintz's factories.
 They proceed to lead an assault on the Tan-held front door only to find it locked.
 Grimm contacts Sarge via radio and tells him they can enter the house though a basement window.
 After destroying a base by the window, Sarge and the heroes jump down into the basement.

 Once in the basement Sarge is joined by Riff, Scorch, Hoover, Thick, and newcomer Bullseye.
 Colonel Grimm radios Sarge and tells him that Blintz has sent bombers to destroy the entire basement, initiating a timer by which the Green commandos must reach the stairs.
 They quickly make their way to the stairs, fighting Tan and fire ants along the way, and escape before the bombers arrive.
 Up the stairs is the kitchen where Sarge is immediately tasked with rebuilding a base underneath the table that has just been overrun.
 The Green army destroys Tan anti-air emplacements in the far corners of the kitchen before being airlifted to the counter-top.
 He then leads the Green army in an attack on a factory Blintz has built in the sink before moving into the living room.

 In the living room the Green army secures a PlayStation 2 (a karaoke machine on the GameCube version) which the Tan have been using as an unlimited energy source.
 Upon securing the Tan base surrounding the energy unit, Blintz sends bombers to destroy it so as not to be used by the Green troops.
 Blintz then speaks to Sarge via the living room television for the first time, saying that he does not consider them a threat; indeed, sees them as playthings.
 Bravo Company leaves the destroyed energy unit and moves to the foot of the in-house stairs where they build another base and escort plastic villagers to safety across the living room.